-At certain times during the massage, you may feel some discomfort or pain as the massage therapist works on areas where there are adhesions or scar tissue.
+- At certain times during the massage, you may feel some discomfort or pain as the massage therapist works on areas where there are adhesions or scar tissue.

+- Other times, your body may tense up in response to pressure.
+Too much force will make muscle molecules cling together and almost harden and painful.
+The therapist should adjust the technique or further prep the tissues if the superficial muscles are tense.
 Gritting your teeth under the pressure of too-intense massage only adds to your body’s tension, further hardening those muscles that desperately need to soften.

-This means that too much force will make muscle molecules cling together and almost harden, but apply a slower force, and the tissues easily slip apart, allowing the muscle molecules to open, soften, and separate.
+A massage should make you feel better; physically, mentally, and emotionally.
+Too much force will make muscle molecules cling together and almost harden, but by applying a slower force, the tissues easily slip apart allowing the muscle molecules to open, soften, and separate.

+- Communicate with your massage therapist.
 If you’re feeling real pain during or after your massage, talk to your therapist about adjusting their technique.
 The goal is to apply just the right amount of pressure to kick-start that relaxation response, loosen and lengthen your muscles, and release tension rather than add to it.
 This helps you feel good both during and after your session.

 - I prefer soft scents that aren’t very overpowering.
 But, it’s completely up to you.

+- Although, we all have different preferences I play something that should make you relaxed.
 I pair it with some soft, soothing music in the background.
 I usually go for the sounds of nature.
 Think of birds chirping, winds blowing, and at certain times waves crashing.

-That is, regardless of all other considerations, a massage therapist must talk to you about pressure, respect your preferences (this is more important than any treatment ideology), and be careful about stumbling into areas that need much less pressure (for comfort) or much more pressure (for satisfaction).
+Regardless of all other considerations, a massage therapist must talk to you about pressure, respect your preferences (this is more important than any treatment ideology), and be careful about stumbling into areas that need much less pressure (for comfort) or much more pressure (for satisfaction).

 And if the therapist isn’t communicative, respectful, and cautious, be ASSERTIVE!
 Politely demand the pressure you want.

-If so, please schedule your massage appointment now and I will come to your home, office, or other preferred location and do what I do best.
+If so, please schedule your massage appointment now and we will come to your home, office, or other preferred location and do what we do best.

-Last Updated on August 6, 2022
+Last Updated on September 8, 2020